Whole Episode: 15 January 2012

-In the webcast of 15 January 2012, we discussed SOPA and online piracy, mutual unprovable accusations of wrongdoing, dealing with temperamental people, judging young adults fairly, and more.
-Greg Perkins of Objectivist Answers was my audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 15 January 2012, I answered questions on SOPA and online piracy, mutual unprovable accusations of wrongdoing, dealing with temperamental people, judging young adults fairly, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Paul and I spent last week having fun in the snow at Beaver Creek, and now... back to work!